Cardiogenomics meets Artificial Intelligence: a step forward in arrhythmogenic cardiomyopathy diagnosis and treatment

 Arrhythmogenic cardiomyopathy (ACM) is a genetic disease characterized by progressive cardiomyocyte loss and fibrofatty replacement, which in turn lead to the occurrence of ventricular arrhythmias and sudden cardiac death (SCD), particularly in the young and athletes.

-Incidence and Characteristics
+Incidence and Impact

 At present, ACM is uncurable; with an incidence of 1:5000, it can be considered a major cardiovascular disease (CVD).
 The subform involving only the right ventricle is the most common.
+The majority of its causative mutations are identified in just three desmosomal genes:

 • PKP2